 Develop methods for assuring quality and monitoring consistency of the process.
 It is ideal to use non-destructive verification methods such as visual confirmation, pressure monitoring, positive displacement feedback, etc.

 Determine process capability versus requirements to understand how much margin your process has under normal conditions.
 This provides the potential for simplifying the ultimate validation of the automated process.

 Understand sensitivities of the assay and design.
 For example, your process may include depositing five reagents, but only one reagent is volume sensitive; if your cartridge welding process creates one area that is not perfect, the imperfection may impact the entire cartridge performance.

 Production scale-up planning is a key driver for long term profitability

-When developing your POC instrument and cartridge, integrating planning of production scale-up and associated automation early and throughout the design process will increase the likelihood of a seamless transfer to manufacture and successful market launch.
-Focus and execution of these activities will build your organization’s confidence to successfully supply high quality reliable product.
+When developing your Point of Care diagnostic instrument and cartridge, integrating planning of production scale-up and associated automation early and throughout the design process will increase the likelihood of a seamless transfer to manufacture and successful market launch.
+Focus and execution of these activities will build your organization’s confidence to successfully supply high-quality reliable product.
 It will also enable the organization to rapidly respond to changes in demand in those critical early days of market adoption.

 Marjorie Toth is a program manager for Invetech’s diagnostics business group.
 Marjorie has over 15 years of experience in product development and design transfer in the life science and medical device industry.
 She has successfully transferred multiple instrument systems into production (including three novel technology platforms) and has served as program team leader/member for multiple POC development programs.